-- Visit a premium attraction – If you purchase a pass that’s good for at least 3 days, be sure to visit one of the premium attractions.
+- Visit a premium attraction – If you purchase a pass that’s good for at least three days, be sure to visit one of the premium attractions.
 While the dolphin encounter is the most expensive, these are all high-dollar items that provide a huge boost to the overall value of the pass.

-- Have a plan – Because the Go Cancun Card works on a consecutive day basis, it helps to have a rough itinerary before you go.
+- Have a plan – Because the Go Cancun Pass works on a consecutive day basis, it helps to have a rough itinerary before you go.
 That way you won’t “waste” any days on your pass.
 If you don’t want to plan ahead, a Cancun Explorer Pass may be a better fit.

 - Make reservations before you go – Don’t forget to make reservations!
 Most of the attractions require a reservation.
 You don’t want to wait too long and end up missing out on a spot because it has filled up.

-How to Purchase the Go Cancun Card
+How to Purchase the Go Cancun Pass

 After making your purchase, the pass will be sent to you via email.
-You can either download the Go City Card app to carry a copy on your phone, print a paper copy, or both.
+You can either download the Go City app to carry a copy on your phone, print a paper copy, or both.

 Remember, your pass is activated the first time you use it.
 Whether you activate it in the morning or at night, that counts as day number one.
 If you want to fit more than one attraction into that first day, it’s best if you activate it early.

 If sitting on the beach is the only thing you want to do in Cancun, then this pass probably isn’t for you.
-However, if you’d like to add some variety to your beach time, the Go Cancun Card can save you a significant amount of money on activities and sightseeing throughout the area.
+However, if you’d like to add some variety to your beach time, the Go Cancun Pass can save you a significant amount of money on activities and sightseeing throughout the area.
 The choice is yours!

 I hope this Go Cancun Pass review has been helpful.
 Thanks so much for reading, and I hope you have a great time in Cancun.
 Until next time, happy traveling!